Paul Spoonley: Impact on immigration

 The New Zealand Government announced an immigration reset in May 2021 that reduced the immigrant numbers.
 Stuart Nash the Economic Development Minister said it was a response to the threat of COVID-19 and an opportunity get a balance for foreign labour while encouraging incentives to upskill local workers.
 There were mixed responses to the measure including that it was "scapegoating migrants for problems with housing, infrastructure and working conditions", that it lacked detail and would not address the worker shortage.
-Spoonley however, said that the high numbers of temporary and permanent workers entering New Zealand over recent years had probably not been sustainable, put pressure on infrastructure and by being over-reliant on cheap foreign labour, had diverted a focus on developing new technology to increase productivity - a situation that Spoonley said was [possibly] "preventing New Zealand preparing for an entirely different and fast-approaching future."
+Spoonley however, said that the high numbers of temporary and permanent workers entering New Zealand over recent years had probably not been sustainable, put pressure on infrastructure and by being over-reliant on cheap foreign labour, had diverted a focus on developing new technology to increase productivity – a situation that Spoonley said was [possibly] "preventing New Zealand preparing for an entirely different and fast-approaching future".
 The New Zealand Productivity Commission conducted an inquiry before the reset was announced and their findings were released in November 2021.
-Spoonley said that the report showed a tightening up of policy settings around temporary workers and the opportunity for them to transition to residency and "suggest[ed] that some industries might...[have needed]...to justify why they’re on the skills shortage list...[in effect]...tying migration more to demand in the local labour market."
+Spoonley said that the report showed a tightening up of policy settings around temporary workers and the opportunity for them to transition to residency and "suggest[ed] that some industries might...[have needed]...to justify why they're on the skills shortage list...[in effect]...tying migration more to demand in the local labour market".

-As a result of the "demographic disruption" that happened with regard to immigration in New Zealand because of restrictions put in place to manage the COVID-19 pandemic, Spoonley questioned whether the country could maintain the positive social bonds built during the pandemic into a future that will have further issues to manage in unemployment and housing.
-He also expressed it was important to acknowledge the number of New Zealanders returning to their home country during the COVID-19 pandemic.
+As a result of the "demographic disruption" that happened with regard to immigration in New Zealand because of restrictions put in place to manage the COVID-19 pandemic, Spoonley questioned whether the country could maintain the positive social bonds built during the pandemic into a future that would have further issues to manage in unemployment and housing.
+He also said it was important to acknowledge the number of New Zealanders returning to their home country during the COVID-19 pandemic.